-Business Administration faculty come to AUR from diverse educational, ethnic and cultural backgrounds, and from various parts of the world.
+The Bachelor of Science in Business Administration faculty come to AUR from diverse educational, ethnic and cultural backgrounds, and from various parts of the world.
 Some are life-long scholars and researchers.
-Others are business people who leave their offices to share their real-world experience with our students in our classrooms.
+Others are business people who leave their offices to share their real-world experience with our Business Majors in our classrooms.
 Several are former managers who have become full-time academics.

 AUR brings the business community into the classroom and takes the study of business out into the world.
-Students majoring in Business Administration earn credit with internships in one of the many international organizations or corporations headquartered in Rome.
+Business Major students earn credit with internships in one of the many international organizations or corporations headquartered in Rome.

 Each semester corporate leaders participate in AUR’s Business Roundtable discussions, events such as the Business Speaker Series, and seminars with companies such as Michael Kors, Pfizer, Nestlé, Disney, JWT, the Federal Reserve Bank and CNN represented.
-Faculty members in Business Studies also organize and lead for-credit learning excursions in various regions of Italy.
+Faculty members in the B.S. in Business Administration also organize and lead for-credit learning excursions in various regions of Italy.

 Exemplary exchange opportunities:

-In addition to AUR’s array of study abroad opportunities, our highest achieving students (from any major) may also choose to spend a semester at Emory University’s Goizueta Business School, one of the top 10 undergraduate business programs in the US.
+In addition to AUR’s array of study abroad opportunities, our highest achieving students (from any major but especially business) may also choose to spend a semester at Emory University’s Goizueta Business School, one of the top 10 undergraduate business programs in the US.

 The Bachelor of Science in Business Administration curriculum provides a broad, professional foundation in all functional areas of business.
-Students follow a structured, organic core curriculum that introduces them to the various functions (marketing, finance, operations, accounting) of business, provides them with the quantitative tools (statistics, computer science, economics, decision science) necessary to understand and interpret data, and introduces them to prevailing management theories and paradigms as well as issues related to legal and ethical concerns in the business arena.
-Upper level courses incorporate case analyses, group projects and creative problem solving.
-All students take the capstone course, Strategic Management, in their last spring semester, which is a dynamic, seminar-style, case-based application of the tools and concepts acquired in the first three years of study.
+Business Majors follow a structured, organic core curriculum that introduces them to the various functions (marketing, finance, operations, accounting) of business, provides them with the quantitative tools (statistics, computer science, economics, decision science) necessary to understand and interpret data, and introduces them to prevailing management theories and paradigms as well as issues related to legal and ethical concerns in the business arena.
+Upper-level courses incorporate case analyses, group projects, and creative problem-solving.
+All Business Majors take the capstone course, Strategic Management, in their last spring semester, which is a dynamic, seminar-style, case-based application of the tools and concepts acquired in the first three years of study.